ccahsh/SIMMETRIC/README.md

 ## Introduction

-Robotic Surgery Feedback System.
-Part of BME Design Team course at Johns Hopkins University.
+Official repository for SIMMETRIC, a robotic surgery feedback system for next-generation resident training.
+SIMMETRIC is a spin-off from the BME Design Team curriculum at Johns Hopkins University.

 ## Instructions